-My wife, Rebecca, has been gone from this life for over 16 years.
+My wife, Rebecca, has been gone from this life for over 19 years.
 So, I have had a lot of time to deal with all the emotional debris left behind.
 I would learn over the first year or so that recovery was not possible, really.
-The only good alternative was to sort thru what was left and reconstruct my new me.
+The only good alternative was to sort thru what was left and reconstruct a new me.
 There was little motivation in those early years.
 Just getting on to the next day was a struggle.

 At first, though ill-prepared, I was ready to go to war at the least provocation.
 I was unable to separate the important things from the trivial ones.
-Everything fell into one category labeled “un-important.”
+Everything fell into one category for me, labeled “unimportant.”
 Bills did not get paid, the insurance canceled, the car was never washed.
 The windshield would turn into a pasted disaster when the rain began to fall.
-I would lash out in my mind while pretending to be okay.
+I would lash out (in my mind) while pretending to be okay.
 I just did not want to entertain any further questions.
 I was angry and did not think I should be, so the results lead to a constant masquerade.
 I would make up so much, goodness; I no longer knew who I was.
 There is a huge stress associated with pretending.
 In the process, you distort your character . . . and can no longer be yourself.

 Anger did not appear instantly, it was a gradual migration beginning with frustration.
 There were so many things that could never be known, yet I felt obligated to explain things over and over.
 Frustration boiled over.

-Anger is a behavior that often lurks out of sight and it can begin instantly.
+Anger is a behavior that often lurks out of sight and it can flare up instantly.
 While frustration comes to all of us in one way or other, some are better able to control it on the fly.
 Frustration often erupts in caustic outbursts, backlashes and result in acts of revenge.
 If you shift into revenge mode you are out of control.
 All of this can eat away at your soul and will lead to isolation and on to abandonment (which can include you.)
 "That’s the way Love goes," to swipe a lyric from a Merle Haggard song.
 If you let anger take root in your heart, you will set up an impenetrable barrier in your mind.
 This barrier will be hard to dismantle since no one can reason with you . . . in that state.

 For me, I received plenty of suggestions from peers and professionals.
 I would politely nod and plow ahead ignoring everyone’s help.
 I even went back to the Ph.D. counselor Rebecca and I had been seeing in the months prior to her departure.
 I had a really bad attitude.
 I was probably thinking . . . this guy had no idea what he was doing; after all, Rebecca had taken her life.
 Today, I think differently.
 The counselor knew well what he was trying to do.
 Sure, maybe there was a better way, or was it the rejection factor was set too high?
 Just something else you can never know.

 From all the turmoil I developed this attitude of thinking this life is an evil trip and I don’t want to be jerked around . . . anymore.
 I stayed on this constant hunt for several years.
 I had the need to know exactly what had gone wrong here.
 I still recall a confrontation at one of my first SOS sessions.
-A participant, Paul A., says to me “Doug, you are never going to know.”
+A participant, Paul, says to me “Doug, you are never going to know.”
 Well, needless to say, that did not set well with me.
 I am so glad I stuck it out with Paul all these years . . . this was just one of many things he was correct about.

 I began (it did not happen instantly) to relinquish the search by maybe the 3rd or 4th year down this path.
-The during an SOS session, someone shared a story.
+Then during an SOS session, someone shared a story.
 The title was “The Cup.”